Tesco was in the news again last week and so of course, given my history with Tesco, I couldn’t let it go without comment!

 Maybe it felt like 3 hours, Helen said it was just short of 2 and a half!
 She also laughed at being called “precise”.
 Her mother laughed at her being called “a lady”.

-Meeting the Tesco senior executive team over lunch
+The Complaining Cow meets the Tesco senior executive team over lunch

 When Helen met the Tesco senior executive team at the end of November 2014, they discussed numerous issues including customer service, social media, the website, and “click and collect”.
 Again, whilst publicly feeding back on her meeting with some of the issues raised and some responses, she included some information on a story that had recently hit the headlines.